muratk3n/thirdwave/en/README.md

 Feynman is your teacher now, or whowever is at his caliber nowadays, on a given course.
 There is always that freak of nature who is part teacher part researcher, equally awesome on both.
-Gov finds that guy / gal, get the content, so a poor student won't have to settle with Bob Buttfuck from Bumblefuck, they'll have the best on video, in lecture materials as PDFs, offline viewable HTML with animation etc.
+Gov finds that guy / gal, gets the content, so a poor student won't have to settle with Bob Buttfuck from Bumblefuck, they'll have the best on video, in lecture materials as PDFs, offline viewable HTML with animation etc.